GT to cut jobs, wind down sapphire plant; takes aim at Apple

 Apple responded by pointing to its earlier statement that it remains committed to preserving jobs in Arizona and was consulting with state and local officials on its next steps.

-Shares of Rubicon Technology Inc (RBCN.O), a rival maker of sapphire material, surged about 23 percent to $4.93 on Nasdaq.
+Shares of Rubicon Technology Inc, a rival maker of sapphire material, surged about 23 percent to $4.93 on Nasdaq.

 "It looks like if GT has its way, they will wind down their sapphire operations, and that’s a positive for the industry generally, and more specifically, as a primary supplier, for Rubicon, too," said Andrew Abrams, an analyst at JG Capital.